Chouffy/chouffy.github.io/docs/Software/Mozilla Firefox.md

 2. Get the container ID - this is available in `containers.json` in your Firefox profile directory, in a key called `userContextId` (`47001` for example)
 3. In `about:config`, create a boolean key `network.http.windows-sso.container-enabled.CONTAINERID`, where `CONTAINERID` is from step 1.
 Set this key to `true`
 4. Enjoy Windows SSO working in the given container!
+### Save Page WE
+- Can save multiple tabs: open tabs then click the extension in the toolbar